TENNATISM/TENNATISM/README.md

 ───────── ౨ৎ ─────────

-✦ i like DELTARUNE a whole lot, but i have other interests, like earthbound/MOTHER!!! i've been a fan of DR since chapter 1, though during the hiatuses i've been mostly inactive in the community. lol
+✦ i like DELTARUNE a whole lot, but i have other interests, like undertale yellow, uma musume and earthbound/MOTHER!!! i've been a fan of DR since chapter 1, though during the hiatuses i've been mostly inactive in the community. lol

-✦ i go by STRICTLY they/them! please do not refer to me as he/him despite my name lol
+✦ i go by STRICTLY they/them!

-✦ i am tenna deltarune's wife.

 ![go my tenna](https://file.garden/aGVgARL4OBP7L4sn/ezgif-3eea2686b0a092.gif)